Morten0906/Norwegian-Language/README.md

-A: Where are you going?
+Engelsk: A: Where are you going?
+Norsk:

-B: I have to walk the dog.
+Engelsk: B: I have to walk the dog.
+Norsk:

-A: What kind of dog do you have?
+Engelsk: A: What kind of dog do you have?
+Norsk:

-B: I have a little poodle.
+Engelsk: B: I have a little poodle.
+Norsk:

-A: Poodles bark a lot.
+Engelsk: A: Poodles bark a lot.
+Norsk:

-B: They sure do.
+Engelsk: B: They sure do.
+Norsk:

-A: They bark at everything.
+Engelsk: A: They bark at everything.
+Norsk:

-B: They never shut up.
+Engelsk: B: They never shut up.
+Norsk:

-A: Why did you get a poodle?
+Engelsk: A: Why did you get a poodle?
+Norsk:

-B: It's my mom's dog.
+Engelsk: B: It's my mom's dog.
+Norsk:

-A: So she likes poodles.
+Engelsk: A: So she likes poodles.
+Norsk:

-B: She says they're good watchdogs.
+Engelsk: B: She says they're good watchdogs.
+Norsk: